hsteininger/DoMaLiMa/README.md

 ## Introducing

-DoMaLiMa let you build, silent-install and run an dockerized Matlab-FlexLM-Manager which can be reached from all other Hosts in your Network.
+**DoMaLiMa** let you build, silent-install and run an dockerized **Matlab-FlexLM-Manager** which can be reached from all other hosts in your network.

-You can spawn only one or how much are needed to fullfill your License-Quorum.
+You can spawn only one or how much are needed to fullfill your license-quorum.

-For this Example we will use three Containers
+For this example we will use three containers

-Because of the fact that you can give an Docker-Container every Mac-Address makes it easy to port the License-Manager to some other Server without deactivating the License
+Because of the fact, that you can give an Docker-Container every Mac-Address it is easy to port the License-Manager quickly to some other Server without deactivating the License

 ***